niccolot/GoDex/README.md

 Enter the command `help` to see the possible actions you can take.

 Enter the command `exit` to quit the game.

+Use up and down arrows to navigate through previosly used commands.

 In order to go around the world enter the command `map`, which fetches the nearest 20 locations from the [PokeAPI](https://pokeap).